 - Replace the liner of the cage.
 You can use newspaper or other paper liners at the bottom of the cage to catch droppings.
 Avoid colored ink, because that could be toxic.

 - Wash the food and water dishes in hot, soapy water and let dry.
-Having 2 or more sets of dishes is recommended, so you can replace them while you clean the others.
+Having two or more sets of dishes is recommended, so you can replace them while you clean the others.

 - Remove poop from perches and toys.
 Use white vinegar to sanitize them, and let them air out before your cockatiel uses them.